ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 }
 ```

-Note that the Scala Kinesis Enrich does not yet support writing out bad rows to a dedicated Kinesis stream - so for now you can ignore those settings and simply configure the `enriched` and `enriched_shards` fields.

 ## Configuring enrichments

 You may wish to use Snowplow's configurable enrichments.
 To do this, create a directory of enrichment JSONs.
 For each configurable enrichment you wish to use, the enrichments directory should contain a .json file with a configuration JSON for that enrichment.
 When you come to run Scala Kinesis Enrich you can then pass in the filepath to this directory using the --enrichments option.